phrazzld/codex-config/README.md

 ## Slash Commands

-- `slash/manifest.json` controls discovery.
-Run `scripts/check-slash.sh` to verify registration.
+- Codex only reads markdown directly under `~/.codex/prompts/`; keep slash command files (e.g. `prompts/doctor.md`) at the top level.
-- `slash/commands/doctor.md` exposes `/slash:doctor` for turnkey environment diagnostics.
+- Run `scripts/check-prompts.sh` to ensure every entry listed in `prompts/index.json` has a matching file with front matter.
-- Add new commands by dropping markdown with front matter in `slash/commands/` and updating the manifest.
+- Add new slash commands by placing a markdown file in `prompts/` and adding metadata to `prompts/index.json`.

 ## EXA MCP Integration